quicwg/base-drafts/draft-ietf-quic-transport.md

 Source Connection ID:

-: The Source Connection ID field follows the Source Connection ID Length field and is between 0 and 20 bytes in length. {{negotiating-connection-ids}}
+: The Source Connection ID field follows the Source Connection ID Length field, which indicates the length of this field. {{negotiating-connection-ids}}
   describes the use of this field in more detail.

 In this version of QUIC, the following packet types with the long header are